CAMDEN, S.C. - Tidings of new growth coming one's way invariably are presented as good news. Just as invariably, I sink into immediate despair.

 We hear, for example, that such growth will be good for the Republican Party, which these days has a lock on the South.
 With more people come more congressional seats and presidential electoral votes, concentrating the red states and diffusing the blue.

 For Democrats, that will mean embracing all that's Southern if they've any hope of capturing national office.
 Watch for an explosion of Faux Bubbas, as cartoonist Doug Marlette long ago named the trend - a new generation of politicos who just love NASCAR, pickup trucks and banjos.
-(Note to wannabes: Confederate flags are so last century, and "ya'll" is used only when addressing more than one person.)
+(Note to wannabes: Confederate flags are (START ITALICS) so last century, and "ya'll" is used only when addressing more than one person.)